 Is the cost covered by Medicare or Private Health Insurance?

-Unfortunately none of the costs are covered by Medicare or Private Health Insurers so are all out of pocket costs.
+Consultation fees are partially rebatable for Medicare/DVA card holders.
+Unfortunately none of the treatment costs are covered by Medicare or Private Health Insurers so are all out of pocket expenses.

 How long is the initial consultation?